Weymouth, Dorset: Culture and community

 Nothe Fort is one of the museums in the town.

-There are over two hundred events held throughout the year in the borough, including firework festivals, dragon boat racing, beach volleyball, and motocross, and the annual carnival in mid-August.
+There are over two hundred events held throughout the year in the borough, including firework festivals, dragon boat racing, beach volleyball, Weymouth Beach Motocross, and the annual carnival in mid-August.
 Weymouth is the only port in the world to have hosted the start of The Tall Ships' Races three times—in 1983, 1987 and 1994; the 1994 race attracting 300,000 spectators.

 The Pavilion Theatre was built in 1960 on a peninsula of reclaimed land between the harbour and the esplanade, after the Ritz Theatre was destroyed by fire in 1954.
 The Pavilion was owned and operated by Weymouth and Portland Borough Council, providing a venue for local community groups and schools, and hosting seasonal 'end-of-the-pier' entertainment and year-round shows and events.
 A failed proposal to regenerate the area in 2006, led the council to announce the demolition of the theatre and on 31 May 2013, it closed but following a formal tender process, the theatre was leased to a local businessman and reopened on 13 July 2013.
 Weymouth Pavilion is now operated by Weymouth Pavilion CIC as a not-for-profit organisation.

 The town has both a general and a specialist museum.
 Weymouth Museum, located in the older part of the town, is situated in a former brewery.
 The Victorian building is a Grade II listed building and contains artefacts from the Roman, Tudor and Georgian periods, which relate to the town and its surrounding area, including a collection of historic maps and documents.
 Nothe Fort was an operational coastal fort from 1872 to 1956.
 It is now a museum dedicated to its own history and that of coastal defence.

 Sited on the same promontory as the fort are Nothe Gardens, an informal garden of trees and established shrubberies.
 A large expanse of grass is a popular place for ball games and picnics while other areas are used for a nature trail and orienteering.
 Orienteering also takes place at Lodmoor Country Park, which is close to the town centre and also the venue for a weekly 5 km fun run.
 Other facilities include an outdoor gym and children's play park.
 Adjacent is the RSPB salt marsh nature reserve.
 More formal gardens, in and around the town, include Radipole Park and Greenhill gardens.

 Weymouth's Sea Life centre, a zoo and adventure park on the outskirts of the town, has over 1,000 examples of aquatic and semi-aquatic life, including sharks, turtles, otters, frogs and penguins.
 The centre takes part in an extensive breeding programme and also helps protect marine environments across the world through its partnership with the Sea Life Trust.